 The gradual climb affords some great views across the city, with Dynamic Earth in the foreground and Calton Hill in the background on the horizon.
 It is not long before the noise and bustle of the city is replaced by the sound of the wind and birdsong, which gives you a sense of escape.

-Postscript: In September 2018 I moved to Edinburgh, so I am now lucky enough to be able walk to Holyrood Park and Arthur’s Seat whenever time and weather permit.
+Postscript: In 2018 I moved to Edinburgh, so I am now lucky enough to be able to visit Holyrood Park and Arthur’s Seat when time and weather permit.